CARACAS, Venezuela — Venezuela's first lady will run for congress while an opposition leader has been formally barred from the contest.

 Machado, an opposition leader, called the National Elections Council's rejection of her candidacy a grotesque violation of her rights and the rights of all Venezuelans.

-Machado is among hardline leaders who called for President Nicolas Maduro to resign last year and helped lead sometimes bloody street protests demanding an end to the South American country's socialist administration.
+She is among the hard-line opposition leaders who called for Maduro to resign last year and helped lead sometimes bloody street protests demanding an end to the South American country's socialist administration.
 The ruling party stripped her of her congressional seat amid the protests.

-The state prosecutor's office has accused her of conspiring to assassinate Maduro, a charge she denies as ridiculous.
+In July, elections officials barred her and a handful of other high-profile critics of the government from holding office.
+Officials said Machado failed to make required financial disclosures.
+The state prosecutor's office has also accused her of conspiring to assassinate Maduro, a charge she denies as ridiculous.